jkgooooooo/MacVolumeHUD/README.md

 MacVolumeHUD is a small macOS utility that replaces the newer corner-style volume popover with a centered HUD inspired by older versions of macOS.

+## Why I Made This

+After updating to macOS Tahoe, the volume UI changed at some point and started showing up as a small indicator in the top-right corner.
+I kept missing it.

+I preferred the older Apple volume HUD that appeared in the middle of the screen and was immediately readable, so I built this app to bring that style back.

 ## Preview

 <table>